vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 b\.
 In the middle, they are in RV. much more numerous.
 The accent is usually on the final of the stem: thus,
-`arāṇá, idhāṇá, krāṇá, juṣāṇá, tṛṣāṇá, nidāná, piçāná, pṛcāná, prathāná, budhāná, bhiyāná, manāná, mandāná, yujāná, rucāná, vipāná, vrāṇá, urāṇá, çubhāná, sacāná, suvāná` or `svāná, sṛjāná, spṛdhāná, hiyāná`; — but sometimes on the
+`arāṇá, idhāṇá, krāṇá, juṣāṇá, tṛṣāṇá, nidāná, piśāná, pṛcāná, prathāná, budhāná, bhiyāná, manāná, mandāná, yujāná, rucāná, vipāná, vrāṇá, urāṇá, śubhāná, sacāná, suvāná` or `svāná, sṛjāná, spṛdhāná, hiyāná`; — but sometimes on the
-root-syllable: thus, `cítāna, cyávāna, rúhāṇa, úhāna` (pres.?), `vásāna, çúmbhāna`; — while a few show both accentuations (compare 619 d): thus, `dṛçāná` and `dṛ́çāna`, `dyutāná` and `dyútāna`, `yatāná` and `yátāna`; and `cetāna` and `hrayāṇa` occur only in composition.
+root-syllable: thus, `cítāna, cyávāna, rúhāṇa, úhāna` (pres.?), `vásāna, śúmbhāna`; — while a few show both accentuations (compare 619 d): thus, `dṛśāná` and `dṛ́śāna`, `dyutāná` and `dyútāna`, `yatāná` and `yátāna`; and `cetāna` and `hrayāṇa` occur only in composition.
 A very few of these are found once or twice in other texts, namely `citāna, dyutāna, ruhāṇa, vasāna, suvāna`; and -`kupāna` occurs once in